undrarma/Pandemic_Outbreak_Simulator/README.md

-# Cloud Computing Project #
-This is the repository for the Cloud Computing project.

-## Project First Draft  ##
 ### Functionality & Scope ###

-The goal of our application is to simulate the behavior of a virus outbreak within the population of a given location.
+The goal of the application is to simulate the behavior of a virus outbreak within the population of a given location.
 It will receive a list of parameters from the user, which it will use for setting up the simulation environment.
 Parameters to be received are the following:
 -    Duration of the following virus stages:
     -   Incubation Stage
     -   Symptomatic Stage